-Two applicants will be accepted for the 2022 - 2023 training year.
-Clinical internship appointments are full-time (average 40-hour week) for one year.
+Two applicants will be accepted for the 2024 - 2025 training year.
+Clinical internship appointments are full-time (average 40-44 hour week) for one year.
 Our doctoral interns acquire a total of 2000 supervised hours during the training year in order to fulfill licensure requirements for the state of California and qualify for various states' licensure requirements.
 Upon successful completion, the doctoral clinical child psychology intern will be awarded a certificate of internship completion from the UC Davis School of Medicine.
 Clinical moonlighting is not permitted.

-2022 - 2023 Training Year: July 1, 2022 - June 30, 2023
+2024 - 2025 Training Year: July 1, 2024 - June 30, 2025

-Interns receive a stipend of \$30,000 for the training year, which is paid out on a monthly basis.
+Interns receive a stipend of \$23/ hour (or min \$46,000 for the training year), which is paid out on a biweekly basis.
 Applicable federal and state taxes and social security deductions are withheld.
-Interns receive approximately 32 days of paid time off (including 20 vacation days and 12 days of sick time per year) and paid holidays (approximately 12 days off per year for county and federal holidays).
+Interns receive approximately 40 days of paid time off (including 24 vacation days and 12 days of sick time per year) and paid holidays (approximately 12 days off per year for county and federal holidays).
 In addition, interns receive 4 educational/professional leave days, which they can use for training, dissertation release time, and/or licensure preparation.
-At this time, we are pleased to offer our interns UCD Resident and Fellow benefits.
+At this time, we are pleased to offer our interns UC Davis Resident and Fellow benefits.
 Active interns working at least 20 hours a week are eligible for coverage in the UC medical, dental, vision, life and disability insurance plans.
 For more information about the Resident and Fellow benefits plan, please visit: